NikhilGoswamiSDE/Sales-Finance-Analytics/README.md

 #### 5. **Top 5 Sales Countries in 2021**
    - **India** leads with $161.3M in sales.
-   - Followed by USA, South Korea, UK, and Canada.
+   - Followed by the USA, South Korea, the UK, and Canada.

 ---